Fiction and non-fiction – paperback; Brio Books; 185 pages; 2019.

-Another hard-hitting piece is a journalistic essay by Scott-Patrick Mitchell entitled Tales from Meth City, which looks at how a once silent epidemic was exposed by the media in 2014 and the impact the drug has had on the community.
+Another hard-hitting piece is a journalistic essay by Scott-Patrick Mitchell entitled Tales from Meth City, which looks at how a once-silent epidemic was exposed by the media in 2014 and the impact the drug has had on the community.

 The front page news hit Perth’s psyche pretty hard.
 With a chorus of fury and lament, anger and denial, people all across the state suddenly became armchair experts on the issue.
 Social media comment sections became an echo chamber of outrage.
 People openly pointed out addicts to their friends on public transport, talking loudly about how the government should just lock up all these junkies.
 One man in Hillarys — a very affluent suburb located in the Norther suburbs, filled with McMansions, clean parks and rich kids — even spray-painted his neighbour’s house with the phrase ‘JUNKIE DOGS’.
 They were mere casual users.

 But it’s not all as heavy as this.
-There’s a few lighter pieces, such as Priya Chidambaranathan’s Tea, Cake and a Bit of Cleavage, a short story revolving around a child’s first birthday party and a bold dress her mother decides to wear, and Brunette Lenkic’s Featherlands, a short report about a neighbourhood terrorised by noisy peacocks.
+There are a few lighter pieces, such as Priya Chidambaranathan’s Tea, Cake and a Bit of Cleavage, a short story revolving around a child’s first birthday party and a bold dress her mother decides to wear, and Brunette Lenkic’s Featherlands, a short report about a neighbourhood terrorised by noisy peacocks.

 All up there are 12 stories in this collection, which have been chosen to “tell us stories we wouldn’t expect” (as per the blurb on my edition).
 It follows on from a similar collection, published in 2013, called Stories of Sydney.